whit2333/keep_it_simple/README.md

 Introduction
 ------------

-###Rule 1: Don't reinvent wheels.
+###Don't reinvent wheels.

 ROOT is 2 decades old and works great.
 It is under active development and is very well maintained and documented.

-Take a look at the event class.
+Take a look at this event class.

     class DetectorEvent {